Ifẹ: Geography

 Latitudes 7°28′N and 7°45′N and longitudes 4°30′E and 4°34′E. Ile-Ife is a rural area with settlements where agriculture is occupied by most.
-Ife has an undulating terrain underlain by metamorphic rocks and characterized by two types of soils, deep clay soils on the upper slopes and sandy soils on the lower parts.
+Ife has an undulating terrain underlain by metamorphic rocks and characterised by two types of soils, deep clay soils on the upper slopes and sandy soils on the lower parts.
 Within the tropical savanna climate zone of West Africa.
 It has average rainfall of 1,000–1,250 mm usually from March to October and a mean relative humidity of 75% to 100%.
 Ife is east of the city of Ibadan and connected to it through the Ife-Ibadan highway; Ife is also 40 km from Osogbo and has road networks to other cities such as Ede, Ondo and Ilesha.
 There is the Opa river and reservoir, that serves as a water treatment facility for OAU college.

 Climate

 In Ifé, the dry season is muggy and partially cloudy, and the temperature is high all year round.
 The wet season is oppressive and overcast.
-The average annual temperature ranges from 66 to 93 degrees Fahrenheit, rarely falling below 60 or rising over 98.
+The average annual temperature ranges from 66 to 93 °F, rarely falling below 60 F or rising over 98 F.